-rbutr is a community driven app which creates links between webpages where the content of one page is a rebuttal against the other.
+rbutr is a community driven system which maps links between webpages where the content of one page is a critical response to the other.
 The content may be directly arguing against the original content, or generally presenting contradictory evidence.
-App users are alerted when they browse to a rebutted page, providing them a link through to the rebuttal(s).

 - Operations began in February 2012